19 October 2024 Beit Lahia attacks

-On 19 October 2024, the Israel Defense Forces conducted attacks on Beit Lahia in northern Gaza, killing at least 92 Palestinians and injuring more than 100, with many more missing believed to be trapped under the rubble.
+On 19 October 2024, the Israel Defense Forces (IDF) conducted attacks on Beit Lahia in northern Gaza, killing at least 92 Palestinians and injuring more than 100, with many more missing believed to be trapped under the rubble.
 Israeli airstrikes and artillery shells struck several buildings in densely packed residential blocks filled with local residents and evacuees, primarily in the western regions of the city.

 Background

 Beit Lahia is a city in the Gaza Strip, north of Jabalia, towards the western area of the North Gaza Governorate in the State of Palestine.
 It sits next to Beit Hanoun and close to the border with Israel.
-In December 2023, the Israel Defence Forces began an offensive in Beit Lahia.
+In December 2023, the IDF began an offensive in Beit Lahia.
 Israel launched airstrikes against what they alleged to be Hamas militants.
 On 12 December, Israel raided the Kamal Adwan Hospital.
 On 16 December, Israeli bulldozers crushed people sheltering outside the hospital.
 One reporter described "a terrifying massacre and unspeakable scenes" and stating, "Dozens of displaced, sick and wounded people were buried alive".

 In April 2024, Israel withdrew from all territories in the Gaza Strip except for the Netzarim Corridor.
 The second Israeli invasion of northern Gaza in May 2024 came after Hamas regrouping in some areas there.
-By June 2024, Gaza's Civil Defence stated the destruction in Beit Lahia "defie[d] imagination".
+By June 2024, Gaza's Civil Defence stated the destruction in Beit Lahia: "defie[d] imagination".

 Earlier in the month, Israel had issued evacuation orders telling residents of northern Gaza to move south.
-One survivor described those earlier evacuation orders by stating Israel had "directed people to go to Beit Lahia and bombed them there."
+One survivor described those earlier evacuation orders by stating Israel had "directed people to go to Beit Lahia and bombed them there".

 Attacks

-On 19 October 2024, the Israeli Defense Forces conducted several attacks on the Beit Lahia Project area, bombarding the central and eastern regions the most intensely.
+On 19 October 2024, the Israeli Defense Forces (IDF) conducted several attacks on the Beit Lahia project area, bombarding the central and eastern regions the most intensely.
 Due to the immense size and range of the attacks, civilians in Beit Lahia and Jabalia were forced to evacuate without warning, which was significantly hindered due to the exceptionally high population density of the area caused by mass displacement around the Gaza Strip.
 Eyewitnesses reported that the entire western area of Beit Lahia shook due to the intense bombardments.

 A whole residential block in the west of Beit Lahia was targeted and destroyed by numerous Israeli airstrikes, which was densely packed with both locals and evacuees at the time of its destruction.
 Several buildings collapsed, many of which were filled with civilians who had not had the chance to evacuate or had been taking cover.
-The numbers are going to be increasing in the coming hours as many people are trapped under the rubble.
+The numbers increased in the coming hours as many people were trapped under the rubble.
 Gaza’s Government Media Office reported that several overcrowded residential blocks were targeted and struck, many of which were full of women and children.

-Gaza's civil defense spokesperson Mahmoud Bassal reported that the entire targeted residential block had been “leveled to the ground”.
+Gaza's civil defense spokesperson Mahmoud Bassal reported that the entire targeted residential block had been "leveled to the ground".